 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-Whilst clearing out a lot of clothes, I have discovered lots that can be upcycled to make new useful things.
+Whilst clearing out a lot of clothes, I discovered lots of cloth that could be upcycled to make new useful things.
 Such as reusable kitchen roll and rag rugs.
 However, when I came across some old dribble bibs of E’s I decided that these would be perfect for reusing as the base for another project – reusable sanitary pads.